To pop up or not to pop up? What's the purpose of a pop-up? Do they actually work? And what can you do to make them not suck?

 The more value you provide your target website user in the pop-up the more change they will act on your pop-up.

-And 'good' doesn't necessarily mean monetary either - you don't have to offer a discount to get people to subscribe to you, there are many things you can create or provide that have nothing to do with money.
+It doesn't necessarily mean monetary reasons either - you don't have to offer a discount to get people to subscribe to you, there are many things you can create or provide that have nothing to do with money.
 For example, a how-to video tutorial on something your target audience struggles with, like 'how to write a compelling Instagram bio', or a 'How to write a great blog post checklist', or 'Download my free guide on creating an e-book'.

 3. TIMING IS EVERYTHING

-Please, please, PLEASE don't activate your pop to appear within the first 3 seconds that we land on your website - that's the number one pop-up killer!
+Don't activate your pop to appear within the first 3 seconds that we land on your website - that's the number one pop-up killer!
 It's invasive, annoying, and a total turn off.

 There is no 'sweet spot' when it comes to the timing of your pop-up, but there is a way you can take a good guess and trial the timing - take a look at your Google Analytics and look at the average amount of time a user spends on your website; if the average amount of time a person spends on your website is 1 minute and 30 seconds, I would set the pop-up timer to about a third of that time - so about 40 seconds.